Dan Johnson (Utah politician)

-Dan N. Johnson is an American politician and retired educator serving as a member of the Utah House of Representatives from the 4th district.
-He assumed office on January 1, 2019.
+Dan N. Johnson is an American politician and retired educator who served as a member of the Utah House of Representatives from 2019 to 2024, representing 3rd and 4th districts.

 Education

 Johnson earned a Bachelor of Science degree in education from Peru State College, a Master of Science in secondary education from the University of Nebraska Omaha, an EdD in educational leadership from Argosy University, and an EdS in educational administration from University of Nebraska–Lincoln.

 Career

 Prior to entering politics, Johnson served as assistant superintendent of the Tooele County School District.
 Since 2011, he has been the director of Edith Bowen Laboratory School in Utah State University.
 He was elected to the Utah House of Representatives in November 2020 and assumed office on January 2, 2019.
 Johnson served as an educator for over 49 years, and for 42 of those years he was an administrator.
 In March 2020, Johnson authored a bill to make school lunches for low-income students more affordable.

-Representative Johnson does not currently chair any House committees.
-He sits on the Public Education Appropriations Subcommittee, House Education Committee, and House Transportation Committee.
+Johnson announced his retirement in 2024 and did not seek re-election that year.
+He sat on the Public Education Appropriations Subcommittee, House Education Committee, and House Transportation Committee in his final term.